-Flying cars have long been the staple of sci-fi films and books for decades and our youthful dreams of flying cars in our lifetime may be sooner than we ever thought possible.
+Flying cars have long been the staple of sci-fi films and books for decades and our youthful dreams of flying cars in our lifetime, perhaps sooner than we ever thought possible.

 Some companies are making literal leaps and bounds in this virgin territory and we could see the first of them released within just a few years.

 These 11 are some of the closest and most interesting flying car projects that could be taxiing you around your local city very soon indeed.
 It seems the future, at least part of it, is tantalizingly close.

 Founded in 2006 by a team of MIT graduates, Terrafugia is currently developing two interesting flying car projects.
 The first is called the Transition which, they believe, will be the world's first practical flying car.

 The TF-X is being built from the ground up, if you'll excuse the pun, as an all-electric, vertical takeoff and landing, a computer-controlled flying car.

 Not only that but its sleek lines will make it a rival for a high-end sports car of today.
 This is one to really keep an eye out for over the next few years.